 Initially, there were two things that seemed to be particular about this one.
-Firstly, it cost a tad more than Napoléon or Samovar, as it wasn’t 5 but 6 (!) manat for 500ml.
-That put it in the 4,5€/700ml range, which was still a 10/10, though.
+Firstly, it cost a tad more than Napoléon or Samovar, as it wasn’t 5 but 6 (!)
+Manat for 500ml.
+That put it in the 4,5€/700ml range, which was still a perfect ten, though.

-Secondly, the bottle looked weird.
+Secondly, the bottle looked a bit weird.
 I mean, it looked like a bong.
 Or maybe not exactly like a bong, but sort of like one.
-Anyway, I figured that this was probably not intended (though many young people in Baku smoked weed), but that the whole thing had simply been an attempt to create a bottle that looked original.
+I figured that this was probably not intended (though many young people in Baku liked to smoke weed), but that the whole thing had simply been an attempt to create a bottle that looked original.
 Which it kinda did.
-I’ll give it a 7/10.

 bad butter aroma

 As always, I had Sostav neat and at room temperature.
 It didn’t have much of a smell, which was a good sign.
 But when I drank it, there was a cold sensation that turned into heat as it burned on its way down my throat.
 That was all.
 There didn’t seem to be anything special to it.